andrewedstrom/andrewedstrom.github.io/_posts/2017-10-02-zap-foxyproxy.md

 Without leaving the Options menu, click **Dynamic SSL Certificates** on the sidebar, then click `Save`.
 Put the `owasp_zap_root_ca.cer` certificate file somewhere where you will remember it.
 I chose to put it in `~/workspace/zap/` but anywhere is fine.
 Once this is done, click `OK` to close the Options menu.

-Now, use Spotlight to open the Keychain Access system utility.
+Next, use Spotlight to open the Keychain Access system utility.
 It should look something like this:

 ![zap-keychain-access]({{ site.url }}{{ site.baseurl }}/assets/images/zap-keychain-access.jpg)

 In the **Keychains** sidebar, select **System.** In the **Category** sidebar, select **Certificates**

-Now we're ready to actually import the certificate, click **File > Import Items** and go select the `.cer` file you saved earlier.
+Alright, now we're ready to actually import the certificate!
+Click **File > Import Items** and go find the `.cer` file you saved earlier.
 It should appear in your list of certificates with a little red x on it indicating it is still not trusted.

 ![zap-untrusted]({{ site.url }}{{ site.baseurl }}/assets/images/zap-untrusted.jpg)